-Neutrinos are the second most abundant of the known particles in the universe and yet remain an enigma within the framework of the Standard Model.
+Neutrinos are the second most abundant known particles in the universe and yet remain an enigma within the framework of the Standard Model.
 The observation of neutrino oscillations, and the consequent realization that neutrinos have mass, is one of the revolutionary discoveries of recent decades.
-Despite being the lightest of particles, the tiny mass of neutrinos challenges the standard paradigm of particle physics and has opened a compelling new domain of exploration in the quantum realm.
+Despite being the lightest of matter particles, the tiny mass of neutrinos challenges the standard paradigm of particle physics and has opened a compelling new domain of exploration within the quantum realm.

-Nature produces-and we observe-neutrinos in three flavors: electron, muon, and tau.
+Nature produces-and we observe-neutrinos in three different "flavors": electron neutrino, muon neutrino, and tau neutrino.
 We understand each of these neutrino flavors to be a chimera, a mixture of states with different masses.
 According to quantum mechanics such a mixture will evolve, or oscillate, into another flavor as it travels.
-Neutrino oscillation processes have been extensively observed, and the admixture, or mass mixing, of neutrino mass states assigned to each flavor and the differences between the neutrino masses have been measured.
+Neutrino oscillation processes have been extensively observed, and the admixture of neutrino mass states assigned to each flavor (mass mixing) and the differences between the neutrino masses have been measured.
 Yet the actual values of the neutrino masses remain unknown, and we are not yet sure how they are acquired.
 Various theoretical frameworks propose diverse methods for neutrino mass generation, often introducing novel particles and interactions.
-Certain theories even require that neutrinos must be their own antiparticles, which will naturally but surprisingly lead to lepton number violation and provide a necessary condition for the matter-dominant universe we observe now.
+Certain theories even require that neutrinos must be their own antiparticles that will naturally but surprisingly lead to lepton number violation and provide a necessary condition for the matter dominant universe we observe now.

-Likewise, we have not definitively measured the ordering of the neutrino masses; for example, is the neutrino mass state that has the smallest overlap with the electron neutrino the heaviest or the lightest?
+Likewise, we have not definitively measured the ordering of the neutrino masses, i.e. is the neutrino mass state that has the smallest overlap with the electron neutrino the heaviest or the lightest?
 We refer to the case where the lightest neutrino has the largest overlap with the electron neutrino as "normal" ordering, because the mass spectrum of the neutrinos in this case follows the familiar mass spectrum of the quarks and charged leptons.